shellfire-dev/build/README.md

 }
 EOF

+# Ignore output folder created by `build_prepareOutput`
+printf '\n%s\n' "output" >>.gitignore

 # Run the build!
 ./build

-# Build scripts are regular shellfire applications
-./build --help
 ```

-Of course, you could add functions (just prefix them so they don't collide with the `build` namespace - `_program_` is appropriate), even add additional [shellfire] modules - anything a [shellfire] application can do, build scripts can do.
+Build scripts are regular shellfire applications; for example, run `./build --help` to see a list of options.
+Consequently,  you could add functions (just prefix them so they don't collide with the `build` namespace - `_program` is appropriate), even add additional [shellfire] modules - anything a [shellfire] application can do, build scripts can do.
 And if you come up with something good, please consider pushing a pull request.

+When adding functions, you can them either to `build.shellfire` or even create your own modules in `lib/shellfire`, and use `core_usesIn module_name` to import it.

 ### Build with [swaddle] Tutorial